jmtc7/autoware-course/06_autoware_101/README.md

 The lecture will be about The Autoware Foundation and its to primary projects: Autoware.AI and Autoware.Auto.

-The provided PDFs can be found in the Apex.AI's [autowareclass2020 repository](https://gitlab.com/ApexAI/autowareclass2020/-/blob/master/lectures/06_Autoware_101/Autoware_101.pdf), in GitLab.
+The provided PDF can be found in the Apex.AI's [autowareclass2020 repository](https://gitlab.com/ApexAI/autowareclass2020/-/blob/master/lectures/06_Autoware_101/Autoware_101.pdf), in GitLab.
 The PDF is included in the *resources* folder of this directory.

 ## [6.1.
 The Autoware Foundation Structure](https://youtu.be/eSHHmJrqpMU?t=70)
 Autoware.AI was started in 2015 by Shinpei Kato at Nagoya University and now (2020) is supported by the largest AD open source community while being used by more than a 100 companies and run on more than 30 vehicles in more than 20 countries.
 Autoware is used by automotive OEMs to develop Mobility as a Service (MaaS) and has been qualified to run on AVs on public japanese roads since 2017.
 More information can be found in the [Autoware Foundation website](https://www.autoware.org).